-- A member of an extinct group of small primitive fishlike chordates, preserved primarily in the form of their conelike teeth.
+Any of various small marine chordates of the group Conodonta of the Paleozoic Era and the Triassic Period, preserved primarily in the form of their conelike teeth.

-Origin: Greek kōnos, cone; see kō- in Indo-European roots + -odont.
+- Greek kōnos cone kō- in Indo-European roots –odont

 From American Heritage Dictionary of the English Language, 5th Edition